Lazy Online Gradient Descent is Universal on Polytopes: Computational Cost

 \subsection{Higher-Order Estimates}

-One shortcoming of Theorems \ref{T2} and \ref{T3} is they do not recover the bound from Theorem \ref{Ball} when the polytope approximates the ball.
-For finer approximations we have $D,W \to 2$ but the suboptimality gap $\DD \to 0$.
-Hence the $O\left(\frac{L^2 D^2}{W^2\DD}\right )$ bound from Theorem \ref{T3} goes to infinity rather than the finite $O(L^2/\|a\|)$ bound from Theorem \ref{Ball}.
+It was recently proved (\cite{FTLBall, GDStronglyCurved}) that Gradient Descent is universal on a strongly convex domain, with $O(\sqrt{\log N})$ pseudo-regret in the i.i.d setting.
+One shortcoming of our Theorems \ref{T2} and \ref{T3} is they do not recover the $\log(N)$ bounds as the polytope approaches a strongly convex domain.

+For example if the domain is a regular $n$-gon we would like the pseudo-regret bound to recover the $\log(N)$ bound for the unit ball as $n \to \infty$.
+This does not happen however.
+Instead the $O\left(L^2 D^2/\DD\right )$ bound from Theorem \ref{T2} goes to infinity as $\DD \to 0$ and $D,W \to 2$.
 To fix this one idea is to replace the estimate from Lemma \ref{conebound}

-with something that contains more information about the polytope.
+with a more sophisticated quantity.
 For example a second-order estimate in terms of the dihedral angles and side-lengths of the polytope.
 For example small sides and large angles means the polytope {\it curves} upwards from its lowest point at a faster rate.
 This should give better estimates than Lemma \ref{conebound}.

-On a similar note we predict that by explicitly computing $\theta_v$ for the polytopes in Table \ref{table} one can derive better bounds.
+On a similar note we predict that explicitly computing $\theta_v$ for the polytopes in Tables 1 and 2 will give better performance bounds than simply plugging the dimensions of the polytopes into Theorems \ref{T2} and \ref{T3}.
+This may yield better choices of the hyperparameter $\eta$ in Algorithm 1.